amiehulme/redly/Readme.md

 Game Info:

 Pressure Plate game.

 The game will open to a set of black squares and a door.
 The squares represent the pressure plates.

 Tapping a correct plate in the sequence will change its colour to green.
-Tapping an incorrect one will make it flash red briefly.
-Your current attempts count will be displayed on screen.
-The goal is to complete the puzzle with the least mis-clicked plates.
+Tapping an incorrect one will change it to red.

 The puzzles are generated randomly, between 3-10 pressure plates.